 This course is designed to develop an understanding of topics which are fundamental to the study of Calculus.
 Emphasis is placed on the analysis of trigonometric functions in multiple representations, right and oblique triangles, vectors, polar coordinates, conic sections, and parametric equations.
 Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to trigonometry-related problems with and without technology.
-Pre-requisite: High School Algebra I and II and Geometry, or their equivalent, and a mathematics placement test score as designated by the Mathematics Department; or a grade of "C" or higher in MAT 171.
-FA, SP.
+Prerequisite: A grade of "C" or higher in MAT 171 or equivalent.
+A course waiver for Mat 171 can be sought through the division chair.
+No credit will be given for a waived course and student will be required to demonstrate competency in Mat 171.
 Students must take the pre-test for this course by the end of the fourth day after the end of the drop/add period.
 Failure to do so will result in withdrawal from the course.
 This course will satisfy the UGETC requirement for the AS- General Science program.
+FA, SP.